Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to create a Bicep template that will be used to deploy App1.
 The solution must meet the following requirements:

-- • The name of each App1 instance must be consistent for each subscription and resource group.
+- <mark>The name of each App1 instance must be consistent for each subscription</mark> and resource group.

-- • The name of each App Service plan used to host App1 must be consistent.
+- <mark>The name of each App Service plan used to host App1 must be consistent</mark>.

 How should you complete the template?
 To answer, select the appropriate options in the answer area.